Jenna Johnson & Val Chmerkovskiy Are Quick Change Artists In New Instagram Clip

-Jenna Johnson and her husband Val Chmerkovskiy are quick-change artists in a new Instagram video, where they are faced with an empty airport and time on their hands, deciding to use it to bring some light-hearted fun to the social media sharing site.
+Jenna Johnson and her husband Val Chmerkovskiy are quick-change artists in a new Instagram video.
+In the clip, they are faced with an empty airport and time on their hands, deciding to use it to bring some lighthearted fun to the social media sharing site.

-Jenna and Val were traveling home from at the close of their tour alongside their fellow Dancing with the Stars pros, which was abruptly canceled one month early due to the coronavirus pandemic.
+Jenna and Val were traveling home after the close of their tour alongside fellow Dancing with the Stars pros, which was abruptly canceled one month early due to the coronavirus pandemic.

 The stunning husband and wife dance pros decided to have a little fun in a nearly deserted airport while they waited for their plane to head home to Los Angeles.